papr8ka/-lwjgl-basics-wiki/ShaderLesson5.md

 - You can use `setShader(shader, false)` to swap shaders without uploading any data to the shader.
 Then you can upload your own projection matrices, caching the value from `shader.getUniformLocation` for a slight performance boost.
 - For a more extreme optimization, you can "downsample" when blurring by rendering to a smaller sized FBO.
 Then, before rendering to the screen, you would up-scale the image.
 This leads to less fill rate, less texture fetches, and generally faster results.
 This will be discussed in more detail in the Android section.

+## OpenGL ES and Low-End Hardware

+This solution is impractical on low end hardware (such as Android or iOS) due to the fill-rate and number of passes involved.
+For tricks on blurring efficiently in Android (using LibGDX), check out my ["Lerp Blur" for OpenGL ES](OpenGL-ES-Blurs) tutorial.

 <a name="Ports" />

 ## Other APIs